Test your LUIS app

 View Bing Spell Check corrections in test panel

-To use this feature, you must have published the app, and have a Bing Spell Check service key.
+- Bing Spell Check service key.
 The service key is not stored and needs to be reset for each browser session.

 In the pop-up dialog, enter your Bing Spell Check service key.